 We don't eat out much, but simple street food is cheap: 100 pesos ($7.50) can buy each of us a meal and a drink.
 At the beach

 palapa bars (sitting under an umbrella on a plastic chair in the sand) a beer is typically 12 pesos ($0.95) in the far south and 25

 pesos ($1.95) further north.
 Fine dining in the high end resorts is similar in price to comparable US restaurants.

 Fuel pricing is government controlled so it can't swing up and down by huge amounts, and there is a tax on it.
 In addition,

 marinas charge a service fee for using their docks and that fee can be anywhere from 10% to 20%.
 So in the end our fuel costs

 the fee applies no matter how the fuel is delivered.
-Still it's not a bad deal, as diesel in Arizona is running around $3.65 per
+Still it's not a bad deal, as diesel in California is running over $4.00 per

 We use about half as much fuel per month while cruising as we do while RVing.
 This may sound surprising, but we drive our

 truck in the US less than some people might expect and we motor our sailboat in Mexico more than we ever expected.
 On the